yasmeenbvb/CRWR2900-draft/draft.md

 I'm really a busy person.
 I have 5 classes this semester.
 4 literature classes, and this creative writing.
 I work full time as an office assistant.
 So, I don't often have time to just sit in the sun.
 So it was nice to do that today.
 It felt zen.
 And realxing.
 I just sat there, writing in my journal.

+This meditating stuff is also kind of weird for me, because I never do it.